brucespider11/spending-insights-dashboard/README.md

 # Customer Spending Insights Dashboard

-A responsive, web-based analytics dashboard for analysing customer spending patterns, insights, and financial activity.
+A responsive, web-based analytics dashboard for analysing customer spending patterns, insights and financial activity.

-Analysts can search a customer by CIF (Client Information File - identifier), account number, ID (South African Identity) number, or Name, then explore 12 months of spending trends, category breakdowns, merchant activity, and key financial insights.
+Analysts can search a customer by CIF (Client Information File - identifier), account number, ID (South African Identity) number or Name, then explore 12 months of spending trends, category breakdowns, merchant activity and key financial insights.

 The application includes seven realistic customer profiles and is fully self-contained, with no backend or database required.